Physiotherapy in Edinburgh

 Does my doctor need to refer me for physiotherapy?

 No, anyone can come to physiotherapy.
-However, if you are claiming from a Health Insurance Company, it is most likely that you need your GP to authorize this.
+However, if you are claiming from a Health Insurance Company, it is most likely that you need your GP to authorise this.
 Please contact your insurance company to find out your policy requirements.

 If I have private medical insurance do I need to pay for treatment?